balajeetm/json-mystique/documentation/MystTurn-Custom.md

 	],
 	"to": ["backpack", "player"],
 	"turn": {
-		"type": "bean",
+		"type": "custom",
 		"value": "com.futuresight.util.mystique.CustomMystTurn"
 	}
 }]
 ```

-> The same can be found as **custom16** in the JsonMystique [BDD](https://github.com/balajeetm/json-mystique/blob/master/json-mystique-libs/json-mystique/src/test/java/com/balajeetm/mystique/core/JsonMystiquePositiveBDD.java) (Behavior Driven Development) Unit test.
+> The same can be found as **custom16** in the JsonMystique [BDD](../json-mystique-libs/json-mystique/src/test/java/com/balajeetm/mystique/core/JsonMystiquePositiveBDD.java) (Behavior Driven Development) Unit test.
 Please checkout the codebase and run the BDD as a JUNIT test to see for yourself.
-Also refer to the [CustomMystTurn](https://github.com/balajeetm/json-mystique/blob/master/src/test/java/com/futuresight/util/mystique/CustomMystTurn.java)
+Also refer to the [CustomMystTurn](../json-mystique-libs/json-mystique/src/test/java/com/futuresight/util/mystique/CustomMystTurn.java)